jeszeo24/h2hdash/README.md

 2.)
 Please note that all uploaded files/images are stored in the public/clientfiles folder.

 3.)
-There are a few items/folders that you can disregards
+There are a few items/folders that you can disregard:
 - the Extras folder under the Components folder (these were components that were created but not utilised_
 - index.js in the routes folder (this was a template route file)